-Use a SIM card from your operator
+Use a SIM card from your network provider

 If you can't connect to mobile data, go to Settings > Mobile Data and make sure that mobile data is on.

 Use an eSIM, embedded Apple SIM or Apple SIM

 You can set up a plan with a participating network providers worldwide.

 - If you're setting up your first plan on your iPad, go to Settings > Mobile Data > Set Up Mobile Data.
 If you're setting up another plan on your iPad, go to Settings > Mobile Data > Add a New Plan.